-We told you last summer about the R22 phase out and with summer approaching, Eveready Service Experts wanted to remind you of your courses of action.
+Last summer we told you about the R22 phase out and with cooling season approaching, Eveready Service Experts wanted to remind you of your courses of action.

 If you have an air conditioning system installed prior to 2010, it most likely uses R22 refrigerant, which is what keeps the air coming from your air conditioner cool and comfy.
-The U.S. Environmental Protection Agency began phasing out R22 refrigerant in recent years because it was contributing to the depletion of the Earth’s ozone layer.
+The [[U.S. Environmental Protection Agency]9] began phasing out R22 refrigerant in recent years because it was adding to the depletion of the Earth’s ozone layer.

 R22 refrigerant is no longer made in North America.